NHSDigital/nhs-notify/docs/collections/_adrs/ADR-001_Use_git_hook_and_GitHub_action_to_check_the_editorconfig_compliance.md

 summary: Use git hook and GitHub Action to check the .editorconfig compliance
 ---

-## ADR-001: Use git hook and GitHub Action to check the `.editorconfig` compliance

 > |              |                                                      |
 > | ------------ | ---------------------------------------------------- |
 > | Date         | `04/07/2023`                                         |